dan-danache/hubitat/ikea-zigbee-drivers/README.md

 | Since version | `5.1.0` |

 #### Features
-* **Switch Style Configuration**: This feature allows users to configure the physical switch style, with options including rocker / toggle, and push button.
+* **Button Type Configuration**: This feature allows users to configure the physical button type, with options including rocker/toggle and push button.
 * **Button Events**: Supports "Push" events for both buttons.
 * **Battery Report**: Provides a percentage-based report on the current battery level.
 * **Health Status**: Indicates the operational status of the device, showing whether it's "online" or "offline".